dce/sql-join-talk/README.md

 # SQL Joins

+You can see that, in both cases, we end up with a table that's the combination of the two joined tables.

+In the case of the **inner join**, there's a row for every post/comment combination, and posts without comments are excluded.

+In the case of the **left join**, the post without a comment is included, with `NULL` values for the comment columns.

+---

+# SQL Joins

-What if we only want posts that have comments?
+What if we want a list of posts that have comments?
 What kind of join should we use?
+What else do we need to do?

 ---

 # SQL Joins

-What if we only want posts that have comments?
+What if we want a list of posts that have comments?
 What kind of join should we use?
+What else do we need to do?

 ```sql
 SELECT posts.*